Tip of the Day

 The Accessible Virtual Campus

-People with hearing impairments won't be likely to get the content of your lecture if you speak while you are writing on the board.
+People with hearing impairments won't be likely to get your content if you speak while you are writing on the board.
 Learn more.

 EqTD AUDIT